convergedmachine/Unsupervised-Evaluation-of-Latent-Space/README.md

-# latent-space-dimesionality-of-feed-forward-neural-networks
+# Unsupervised Evaluation of Representation Quality
-latent space dimesionality of feed forward neural networks
+Unsupervised Evaluation of Representation Quality